Volunteer activities have been temporarily suspended to help prevent the spread of COVID-19 infections.

-1) Staffing the "Museum Carts" hands-on experience booths set up at different locations throughout the museum that engage with visitors to teach basic information about Japanese art
+1) Staffing the "Hands-on Carts" (hands-on experience booths set up throughout the museum that engage with visitors to teach basic information about Japanese art)

 2) Participating in workshops held during special exhibitions to help visitors better understand and appreciate the works on view

 3) Answering visitors' basic questions about the museum

 4) Helping visitors find informational reference materials available in the museum

 The Kyoto National Museum works with elementary and junior high schools in Kyoto City to offer Cultural Properties School Outreach Classes lead by volunteer "Cultural Property Sommeliers."
 The program's Cultural Property Sommeliers are undergraduate and graduate students pursuing specialized study in art history, cultural heritage conservation, Japanese literature, education, or other relevant fields.
 Currently these volunteers serve as instructors and supporting instructors for the outreach classes, working with the museum's staff and researchers to develop stimulating lecture plans and materials.